jopicornell/go-rest-api/README.md

 run the `go mod download` and you should be done with dependencies.

 You should install and configure postgres to be able to run the migrations.
 After that run `go build -o ./bin ./cmd/migrate` to be able to run the migrations and run `chmod +x ./bin/migrate`.

+It is recommended to create a `palmaactiva` role and db, because go-jet is already configured to attack this dbs.
+If you want to configure another db you can, but you will need to reexecute go-jet, which is explained under the DB section of this readme.

 Then to run the migrations is as easy as run `./bin/migrate up`.

-Once migrations are ran, you can build the main app with `go build -o ./bin ./cmd/images-api`, give exec perms with `chmod +x ./bin/images_api` and run `./bin/images_api`
+Once migrations are ran, you can build the main app with `go build -o ./bin ./cmd/images-api`, give exec perms with `chmod +x ./bin/images_api` and run `./bin/images_api`.

 ## Folder Structure
 Go language doesn't define a folder structure, but there's a non-official structure that I wanted to follow, as it is